 Now, this verse does not prohibit the keeping of the Sabbath.
 It does, however, relegate its observance to the conscience of the individual.
 Whether or not a Christian feels compelled to observe the Sabbath, it should be done in faith and “as unto the Lord” (Romans 14:8).
-Neither the Sabbath nor any other issue should not cause division among believers.
+Observance of the Sabbath should not cause division among believers.

 Colossians 2:16 says, “Therefore let no one act as your judge in regard to food or drink or in respect to a festival or a new moon or a Sabbath day.”
 Here “Sabbath day” refers to any Jewish holiday, including the seventh day of the week.
 The main point for the Christian is that we are no longer under the requirements of the Hebrew Law.
 We are under the law of grace.
 God’s law is now written on our hearts, and we are now a new creation.

 Romans 3:21–25 states, “But now apart from the law the righteousness of God has been made known, to which the Law and the Prophets testify.
 This righteousness is given through faith in Jesus Christ to all who believe.
 There is no difference between Jew and Gentile, for all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus.”

 The freedom we now have through faith in Jesus Christ permits us to take a rest or worship the Lord on any day we wish, as long as we are not judging our brothers in the matter or using our observance of a particular day as a means to earn righteousness or secure salvation.
 To be sure, the observance of Shabbat can be honoring to God and beneficial to His children, but it is not a requirement for those who are in Christ.